-In this post, I’ll share my top tips for the written application, video mock class, and setting up your teaching business for success on Outschool in 2021!
+In this post, I’ll share my tips for the written application, video mock class, and setting up your teaching business for success on Outschool in 2023!

 What is Outschool?

 To begin, Outschool is an online marketplace for teachers.
 Unlike other online teaching companies, you create your own curriculum and can teach whatever you are passionate about.
-I currently teach imaginative dance classes for ages 4-6.
-Teach anything from math and science to cooking and crafts to financial literacy or how to play Among Us.
+I have been teaching imaginative dance classes for ages 4-8 on Outschool since January 2021.
+Teach anything from math and science to cooking and crafts to financial literacy or how to play Minecraft.

 While most students are from the US, the number of international students is growing!
 I teach a variety of timezones from my home in Australia.